sunchain-fr/Ansible-Fabric-Starter/README.md

 ##### **install-dependencies.yml**

-Calls mentioned earlier roles, to install all necessary software and prepare thrget hosts for deployment.
+Calls mentioned earlier roles, to install all necessary software and prepare target hosts for deployment.

 ##### **config-network.yml**